 The iceberg season is over in July

-We left the hope of icebergs behind us very quickly when, in temperatures between 25 and 30 degrees and in bright sunshine, we arrived in St. John's.
-No iceberg can withstand such heat for long, no matter how large it may be.
-Well, the wind was there – at least on Signal Hill and Cape Spear.
-There were also cliffs, and nature was right on our doorstep.
-But that's about it.
-Newfoundland, however, had something in store for us that we hadn't expected at all and that we hadn't read about in any travel guide: a paradise of wildflowers.
+We left the hope of icebergs behind us very quickly when, in temperatures between 25 and 30 degrees and in bright sunshine, we St. John's No iceberg can withstand such heat for long, no matter how big it is.
+It is unlikely, but not impossible, to see icebergs in July.
+We were lucky with something else, though.
+Well, the wind was there – at least on Signal Hill and Cape Spear, there were cliffs, and nature was practically on our doorstep.
+But that was it.
+Instead, Newfoundland but with something that we hadn't expected at all and that we hadn't read about in any travel guide: a true paradise of wildflowers.

 Trinity Newfoundland is a sea of flowers in July